catobrinkhof/SEIR_finalproject_2025/README.md

 ## What is where in this repository 🔍
 The R code is in the file "code_finalproject_SEIR_2025".
-The corresponding files are in the folder "files_finalproject_SEIR_2025".
+The corresponding files are in the folder "data".